szstuff/DATA2410_portfolio2/README.md

+created for an exam for course DATA2410 at OsloMet by:
+	STILIAN TODOROV ZAGOROV – S364531
+	NGOC LINN VU HUYNH – S364523
+	SALONI ARORA CHITKARA – S364538
+	JOVIA NAMAYANJA KAGGWA – S364526

-This is a file transfer program that uses UDP with custom-made error-handling code to transfer files over the network.
+The application is a file transfer utility created in Python that uses UDP with custom-made error-handling code to transfer files over the network.
 The program transfers data reliably and can handle issues related to packets received out of order, duplicate packets, and missing packets.

-created for a group exam for the DATA2410 course at OsloMet Last updated: 02.03.2024

 Reliability is ensured by using one of three supported reliable transfer methods based on ARQ: Stop-and-Wait, Go-Back-N, and Selective-Repeat.